 Rice is a staple food for a majority of Indonesians.
 In fact, there’s even an Indonesian saying that goes “if one has not eaten rice, one hasn’t eaten at all.”
 For most Indonesians, going without rice at least 2 times a day is unthinkable!

-Indonesia produces at least 40 million tonnes of rice a year including white rice, brown rice, black rice and glutinous rice of the short and medium grain variety, and of this, the nation consumes at least 33 million tonnes.
-But today, we want to talk to you about Basmati rice, which is a long-grain variety native to India and Pakistan.
+Indonesia produces at least 40 million tonnes of rice a year including white rice, brown rice, black rice and glutinous rice of the short and medium grain variety.
+And of this, the nation consumes at least 33 million tonnes.
+But today, we want to talk to you about Basmati rice.
+It is a long-grain variety native to India and Pakistan.

 This can also be attributed to Basmati’s distinctive, unique and slightly “nutty” flavour which is perfect when used in the beloved Indonesian dish, “Nasi Kebuli”.